top of page

 Symptoms of Cuboid Syndrome

-1. Pain that becomes more noticeable during the toe-off phase of the walking cycle or upon impact (2).
+• Pain that intensifies during the toe-off phase of walking or upon impact.

-2. Lateral foot pain between the CC joint and the fourth and fifth cuboid metatarsal joints.
+• Lateral foot pain between the calcaneocuboid joint and the fourth and fifth cuboid metatarsal joints.

-3. Tenderness along the entire lateral side of the foot, along the peroneus longus tendon, or above or below the cuboid.
+• Tenderness along the lateral side of the foot, the peroneus longus tendon, or around the cuboid bone.

 What Causes Cuboid Syndrome?

-The causes of Cuboid Syndrome differ.
-Runners and dancers (particularly ballet dancers) are more prone to this injury due to the repetitive impact of their activities.
-As previously mentioned, Cuboid Syndrome is often linked to ankle inversion sprains, which are among the most frequent injuries for runners and dancers (1,5).
+The causes of Cuboid Syndrome vary.
+Runners and dancers, particularly ballet dancers, are more susceptible to this injury due to the repetitive impact of their activities.
+As previously mentioned, Cuboid Syndrome is often associated with ankle inversion sprains, which are among the most common injuries for runners and dancers.

-Certain common factors often emerge when examining the medical history or assessing patients with Cuboid Syndrome.
-Some of the primary factors contributing to this issue include (1,5):
+Certain factors frequently emerge when examining the medical history or assessing patients with Cuboid Syndrome.
+Some of the primary contributing factors include:

 Anatomy and Biomechanics

-Successfully managing Cuboid Syndrome necessitates a fundamental knowledge of the anatomy and biomechanics of the foot.
-The cuboid bone is one of the seven tarsal bones constituting the foot's structure.
-This group of tarsal bones consists of the cuboid, medial, intermediate, and lateral cuneiform bones found in the midfoot, along with the navicular bone and the talus and calcaneus (heel bone) that form the hindfoot.
-(3)
+Effectively managing Cuboid Syndrome demands a solid understanding of foot anatomy and biomechanics.
+The cuboid is one of the seven tarsal bones that support the foot’s structure.
+These include the cuboid, the medial, intermediate, and lateral cuneiform bones in the midfoot, along with the navicular, talus, and calcaneus (heel bone) in the hindfoot.

-The cuboid bone connects the fourth and fifth metatarsals at the front, establishing the tarsometatarsal joint.
-At the rear, it joins with the heel bone, the calcaneus, to form the calcaneocuboid, or CC joint.
-Medially, or on the inner side, the cuboid interacts with the lateral cuneiform and navicular bones.
-It's important to note that the cuboid and navicular synchronize their movements while walking.
-(3,4)
+The cuboid bone connects to the fourth and fifth metatarsals, forming the tarsometatarsal joint, and joins with the calcaneus (heel bone) to create the calcaneocuboid (CC) joint.
+Medially, it interacts with the lateral cuneiform and navicular bones, which synchronize their movements during walking.

 Peroneus Longus Muscle

-The peroneus longus muscle plays a crucial role in maintaining foot stability.
-Anatomically, the peroneus longus originates in the lateral lower leg (upper one-third of the fibula), runs down around the outside of the ankle (lateral malleolus), passes through the cuboid groove, and finally inserts into the base of the first metatarsal and cuneiform.
+The peroneus longus muscle plays a crucial role in foot stability.
+Originating from the upper fibula, it travels down the leg, around the lateral malleolus, through the cuboid groove, and inserts into the base of the first metatarsal and cuneiform.

 The Remarkable Cuboid Pulley System

-So, how do all these components work together?
-They are part of the incredible Cuboid Pulley System.
+How do these components work together?
+They create the remarkable Cuboid Pulley System.

-When examining the bottom of the cuboid bone, you can observe a groove through which the tendon of the peroneus longus muscle runs.
-This anatomical feature forms an efficient pulley system.
+At the base of the cuboid bone, a groove houses the tendon of the peroneus longus muscle, forming a powerful pulley mechanism.

 Conclusion

-Cuboid Syndrome, often mistaken for an ankle inversion sprain, is a condition characterized by specific foot pain patterns, especially noticeable during certain phases of walking.
-Its prevalence among runners and dancers underscores the importance of understanding the underlying anatomy and biomechanics of the foot.
-The intricate Cuboid Pulley System, powered by the peroneus longus muscle, is central to foot stability and force distribution during movement.
-Recognizing the nuances of this system, from the pivotal role of the CC joint to the synchronization of the cuboid and navicular bones, equips us to address and prevent potential disruptions effectively.
-In the upcoming second part of "Lateral Foot Pain - Cuboid Syndrome," we will delve deeper into examination procedures, treatment, and rehabilitation.
+Cuboid Syndrome, often mistaken for an ankle sprain, presents with distinct foot pain patterns, particularly during walking.
+Its prevalence among runners and dancers underscores the need to understand foot anatomy and biomechanics.
+The Cuboid Pulley System, powered by the peroneus longus muscle, plays a key role in foot stability and force distribution.
+Recognizing the importance of the CC joint and the coordination between the cuboid and navicular bones is crucial for effective treatment and prevention.

 References Part 1